- amiodarone hydrochloride

 Treatment should be initiated and normally monitored only under hospital or specialist supervision.

 Amiodarone hydrochloride should only be used when facilities exist for cardiac monitoring, defibrillation, and cardiac pacing.

-In extreme clinical emergency the drug may, at the discretion of the clinician, be given as a slow injection of 150-300mg in 10-20ml 5% dextrose over a minimum of 3 minutes.
+In extreme clinical emergency the drug may, at the discretion of the clinician, be given as a slow intravenous injection of 150-300mg in 10-20ml glucose 5% over a minimum of 3 minutes.
 This should not be repeated for at least 15 minutes.
 Patients treated in this way with amiodarone hydrochloride must be closely monitored, e.g. in an intensive care unit (see section 4.4).

 Changeover from intravenous to oral therapy